bytecodealliance/rfcs/accepted/wasmtime-debugging.md

 features we outline in the [Live Debugging](#live-debugging) section below, the DAP supports debugging debuggees that cannot step or set breakpoints (such as core dumps) and debuggees that can reverse step (such as time-traveling while replaying a recorded trace).
-Many other debugging protocols do not have these features.
-Given all these things, we have good support for principle (1): providing a smooth developer experience.
+Given the richness of the DAP, we have good support for principle (1): providing a smooth developer experience.

 While there are some existing crates that implement support for the Debug Adapter Protocol, the breadth of selection that we would have available for